csev/dj4e/assn/dj4e_hello.md

         path('', views.myview),

-3. Change the project-wide `mysite/urls.py` to mount the new application's urls at `/hello`.
-Look at the line for the `polls` urls and adapt it for your `hello` application.
+3. Change the project-wide `~/django_projects/mysite/mysite/urls.py` to set up the path to the new application's urls at `/hello`.
+Look at the line in that file that routes paths to the `polls` application and adapt it for your `hello` application.

 4. Edit the file `~/django_projects/mysite/mysite/settings.py` and add the `hello` application following the pattern that you used to add the `polls` application to `INSTALLED_APPS` - again - the exact code